 At the Dinner Event – Game Day!

-Technical difficulties happen to everyone, but they always take away from the experience.
+Technical difficulties can happen to anyone, but they always detract from the experience.
 Test all of your equipment on location and ensure you have backups, extra batteries, and alternative supplies.
-If using videos, make sure they load.
-Get to the venue early enough that you aren’t fidgeting with your equipment as your guests come in.
+If using videos, ensure they load properly.
+Arrive at the venue early enough so that you aren’t fidgeting with your equipment as your guests arrive.

 Be sure everyone can see the screen from wherever they are sitting and do a soundcheck to confirm that people in the back of the room can hear.
 Avoid hand-held microphones – opt for a wireless lavaliere-style instead to create a more welcoming appearance.